mvallet91/ELAT/_docs/index.md

 -Because of file size limitations, ELAT has to **chunk** some of the bigger into 2 smaller pieces.
 It does not happen often, but when it does, the sessions that start in a chunk and continue to the next are lost, like overnight sessions

 #### Current Status
 - Running everything on client side, no server, no information sent over the internet.
-Deployed on GitHubPage
+Deployed on GitHub Pages
-- Working IndexedDB database (automatically generated schema)
+- Working IndexedDB database, [schema](https://github.com/AngusGLChen/DelftX-Daily-Database#database-schema) adapted from the [MOOCdb Model](http://mooclearnerproject.csail.mit.edu/)
 - Decompress and process gzip files in JavaScript
 - Take contents from decompressed log file, ~~pass to Python script~~, process in-browser, then store into IndexedDB
 - Generate main indicators and graphs